Des is a mensch. He’s a gentleman and he has good intentions.

 So it was at the MOTH picnic one year on the far bank of the mighty Vulgar river down in the President Brand park where, after a lekker braai and quite a few pots the folks were suitably shickered and plans could go afoot.

-Under the suspension bridge the receivers of stolen goods waited (Etienne Joubert, a Brockett and a Putterill, I seem to recall), took the loot and told us to move along then.
-We were too young to be allowed to partake.
+Under the suspension bridge the receivers of stolen goods waited.
+Etienne Joubert, a Brockett and a Putterill, I seem to recall.
+They took the loot and told us to move along then.
+We were too young to be allowed to partake; we were simply a small part of the supply chain!

 Etienne remembers: “I remember this incident well.
 We drank them on the river bank upstream.
 We had female company as well, but best we do not dwell on that subject.
 There was also unhappiness about the brand that was procured………